 What should be the design goals of AngularJS?

-- Application testing holds equal importance as to application writing.
-Testing difficulty is dramatically affected by the way the code is structured.
+- Application testing holds equal importance as application writing.
+The testing difficulty is dramatically affected by the way the code is structured.

 Features of Angular JS